Javokhir Sindarov

-Javokhir Sindarov (Note: Жавоҳир Синдаров/Javohir Sindarov.) (born 8 December 2005) is an Uzbek chess grandmaster.
-A chess prodigy, he became a grandmaster at the age of 12 years, 10 months, and 8 days.
+Javokhir Sindarov (Note: uz.) (born 8 December 2005) is an Uzbek chess grandmaster.
+A chess prodigy, he became a grandmaster in 2018 at the age of 12 years, 10 months, and 8 days—the second-youngest in history at the time.
+Representing Uzbekistan, he was a member of the team that won gold at the 44th Chess Olympiad and the 46th Chess Olympiad.

+Sindarov won the 2025 Chess World Cup after defeating Wei Yi in the finals, becoming its youngest and first Uzbek winner and qualifying for the 2026 Candidates Tournament.
+He went on to win the event, earning the right to play the 2026 World Chess Championship against reigning champion Gukesh Dommaraju.

+Early life

+Sindarov was born in Tashkent on 8 December 2005.
+His father is a businessman, and his mother is a schoolteacher.
+His paternal grandfather, Komil Sindarov, taught him to play chess when he was four and a half years old.
+Komil is the vice president of the Chess Federation of Uzbekistan and the author of a number of detective novels.

+Javokhir has three younger brothers, one of whom, Islombek, is also a chess player.

 Chess career

+Early career

+Sindarov showed early talent, winning city and regional tournaments by age 5–6.
+In 2012, he won the Asian School Chess Championship in the under-7 category.
+In 2014, Javokhir and Islombek both won gold medals at the World School Chess Championship in rapid and blitz, with Javokhir taking first place in the under-9 category and Islombek in the under-7.
+That same year, Javokhir made his debut at the World Junior Chess Championship in classical chess, finishing 9th; fellow Uzbek Nodirbek Abdusattorov finished second, marking the beginning of their long-standing rivalry.

-Sindarov was born in Tashkent on 8 December 2005.
-He was awarded the title of International Master in October 2017.
-He achieved his first grandmaster (GM) norm at the Alekhine Memorial in June 2018.
-He achieved the second at the World Junior Chess Championship in September, improving his rating to 2500 in the process.
-In October 2018, he scored his third GM norm at the First Saturday tournament, becoming the second-youngest grandmaster in history at the time.
+Sindarov was awarded the title of International Master in October 2017.
+He achieved his first grandmaster norm at the Alekhine Memorial in June 2018.
+His second-place finish at the World Junior Chess Championship in September brought his rating to 2500.
+In October 2018, he scored his third GM norm at the First Saturday tournament to become the second-youngest grandmaster in history at the time.
 The title was awarded by FIDE in March 2019.

+2021

-He qualified for the Chess World Cup 2021.
+Sindarov qualified for the Chess World Cup 2021.
 Ranked 121st, he caused a major upset by defeating 8th-ranked Alireza Firouzja in tiebreaks in the second round, and made it to the final 32 before being knocked out in the fourth round by Kacper Piorun.